Quinoa Summer Salad

 During the summer, I have a long list of favorites such as Strawberry Salad 🍓, Tabbouleh, Salade Niçoise, Asparagus Summer Salad, Cucumber Salad 🥒, Pasta Primavera, Moroccan Potato Salad, Greek Tuna Pasta Salad, and many more including this one… Quinoa Summer Salad!

 I love quinoa!
-It’s a “superfood” that is packed with nutrients, fiber and proteins.
-This healthy seed 💚 – although we treat it as a grain -, has so many benefits… certainly a fabulous food you might want to eat more often and incorporate regularly into your diet.
+It’s a “superfood” that is packed with nutrients, fiber, and protein.
+This healthy seed 💚 – although we treat it as a grain – has so many benefits… certainly a fabulous food you might want to eat more often and incorporate regularly into your diet.

 This ancient grain goes back 7,000 years ago 😮 near Lake Titicaca.
-Apparently, there’s over 3000 varieties of quinoa.
+Apparently, there are over 3,000 varieties of quinoa.
 The most common ones that are grown are white, red, green, and black.
-You might find some tricolor quinoa as well.
+You might also find some tricolor quinoa.

-I like to soak it for at least 2 hours ⏰ or overnight as it helps to remove the bitterness from its natural coating and makes it more digestible.
-The ratio of lukewarm water vs quinoa is 4:1.
-Later on, I simply drain the quinoa into a fine sieve and rinse thoroughly.
-I also allow to drain before cooking.
+I like to soak it for at least 2 hours ⏰ or overnight, as it helps to remove the bitterness from its natural coating and makes it more digestible.
+The ratio of lukewarm water to quinoa is 4:1.
+Later on, I simply drain the quinoa into a fine sieve and rinse it thoroughly.
+I also allow it to drain before cooking.

 This Quinoa Summer Salad is what I call a “I feel good” recipe 🥰!
-Besides quinoa that is highly enriched with incredible nutritional values, fresh produce is added to it making it even healthier!
-To make this dish a complete meal, there’s some smoked ham but it’s totally optional if it’s served as a side.
+Besides quinoa, which is highly enriched with incredible nutritional values, fresh produce is added to it, making it even healthier!
+To make this dish a complete meal, there’s some smoked ham, but it’s totally optional if it’s served as a side.

 Like in many of my recipes, I use raw onions 🧅 in the salad.
-It too has amazing benefits.
-Actually, raw is better than cooked to enjoy the maximum from it.
+They also have amazing benefits.
+Actually, raw is better than cooked to enjoy the maximum from them.
 On the other hand, the taste can be somewhat sharp and there’s a way to remove it.
 Find out by clicking on this link… How to Remove Bitterness from Onions.

 Light and so tasty, this colorful Quinoa Summer Salad 🥗 is loaded with flavor!
-It’s easy to make and a great lunch recipe or side dish.
+It’s easy to prepare and make a great lunch recipe or side dish.
 As I mentioned in the video intro, I like to top it with my Creamy Cilantro-Lime Dressing… these two go together so well!

 Bon Appétit! 🍽